UN believes hundreds were killed in Tanzania election protests

 The statement also quoted UN human rights chief Volker Turk as saying there were reports security forces had removed bodies from streets and hospitals and taken them to undisclosed locations “in an apparent attempt to conceal evidence”.

-The government has previously denied that security agents used excessive force and has said they were responding to violence by criminal elements.
+The government has previously denied security agents used excessive force and said they were responding to violence by criminal elements.

 Chadema’s leader, Tundu Lissu, was charged with treason in April.
-His exclusion from the presidential ballot was one major trigger of the protests.
+His exclusion from the presidential ballot was a major trigger of the protests.

 Hassan’s opponents have accused her government of suppressing dissent and carrying out widespread abductions of critics.
-Observers from the African Union said last week that the election was not in line with democratic standards.
+Observers from the AU said last week the election was not in line with democratic standards.

 Hassan, in office since 2021, has rejected criticism of her human rights record and defended the fairness of the election.
 Last year, she ordered an investigation into the reported abductions, but no findings have been unveiled.